Training, Education, and Leadership in the Anderson community

 The AIC is in the process of building a world-class Training, Education, and Leadership Center in the Anderson community.
 We are acquiring state-of-the-art equipment to provide service in an environment of compassion and respect, while remaining dedicated to the highest standards of life-long education and community development.
 Our programs and services will continue to grow with the structure of the three organizational pillars, bringing continued revitalization to a depressed area and empowering our community neighbors to succeed and give back.

 Native Andersonians Reverend (Dr.) James Streeter and Reverend Earlie Dixon collectively recognized a desperate need for readily-available education and personal development services in their community.
 Out of their shared desire to address these needs and better the standard of living throughout the area, the idea for the Anderson Impact Center was born.
-Now serving as Chief Executive Officer and Chief Operating Officer, respectively, Reverends Streeter and Dixon continue to lead the center as a vision of what can be done to change the face of the community where they grew up and help the city they love.
+Although both are now retired, their vision still plays a role in changing the face of the community they grew up in and helping the city they love.

 The Anderson Impact Center is dedicated to improving the quality of the person by promoting empowerment combined with offering ancillary resources that will provide opportunities and guidance to AIC participants.
 With this in mind, the entire community of Anderson, along with AIC’s geographic focus, enhances the program’s potential to achieve maximum behavioral and attitudinal impact among residents in the targeted community area.
 In addition, low income individuals, high school dropouts and persons that were previously incarcerated, all benefit from specific programs and services offered at the AIC.
 Click here to learn more about the makeup of our target community.